albertattard/spring-boot-camp/docs/02-data/02-database.md

 ## Flyway

 The database will change over time.
 One way to manage the database is to use a library such as [Flyway](https://flywaydb.org/) or [Liquibase](https://www.liquibase.org/).
 ThoughtWorks [technology radar](https://www.thoughtworks.com/radar/) has [Flyway as adopt](https://www.thoughtworks.com/radar/tools/flyway).
-Unfortunately, the [technology radar does not mention Liquibase](https://www.thoughtworks.com/radar/a-z#Liquibase), which means that TW has not used this in production.
+Unfortunately, the [technology radar does not mention Liquibase](https://www.thoughtworks.com/radar/a-z#Liquibase), which means that ThoughtWorkers have not used Liquibase in production.

 Both libraries share the same popularity according to [Google trends](https://trends.google.com/trends/explore?q=Flyway,Liquibase).